pauljonescodes/Rutgers-University-Notes/Philosophy/Epistemology.md

 	6.  $A \equiv (A \land B)$
 3.  $K_S (A \land B) \to K_S B$

-November 18th, 2013 <small>Equivilence and the Distribution of Knowledge</small>
+November 18th, 2013 <small>Equivalence and the Distribution of Knowledge</small>
 --------------------------------------------------------------------------------

--   There are going to be conjuctions that a subject knows but you do not know each conjunct.
+-   There are going to be conjunctions that a subject knows but you do not know each conjunct.
 	-   Ex: "I have a headache and I am not a BIV."
 		-   Dretske's account is: $p$ on the basis of $r$ where $r$ is